Halong Bay, Vietnam

 While we don’t think the experience here would replace Halong Bay entirely, it’s definitely worth a visit in its own right, but especially if you’re not going to make it to Halong this time.

-You can reach the area from adjacent Ninh Binh, which is also a stop on the main train line running from North Vietnam to South Vietnam.
+You can reach the area from adjacent Ninh Binh, a stop on the main train line running from North Vietnam to South Vietnam.